Philips’ new projector looks like one I’d actually want in my living room

 The best 4K projectors in the ultra short throw (UST) category offer an easy way to get an enormous 100-inch or larger image in your living space.
 And they do so without the inconvenience of having to install a box that beams an image from far away and requires careful control of room lighting to get good picture quality.

-While the benefits of UST projectors, which require installation only a few inches from the wall to work their big-screen magic, are undeniable, they are usually unattractive devices that bear more than a passing resemblance to a space heater or other large appliance.
+While the benefits of UST projectors, which require installation only a few inches from the wall to work their big-screen magic, are undeniable, they are usually unattractive devices bearing more than a passing resemblance to a space heater or other large appliance.

 A few companies like Xgimi with 4K Aura model bring design expertise to the UST projector game, but the Aura is priced at $2,800 – an amount well out of the range of many household budgets.
 It’s also what you can expect to pay for some 85-inch TVs, and those offer a nearly equivalent big-screen experience but with significantly higher brightness on tap to benefit HDR viewing.